The Real Macaw

 priceless temple treasures.

-The pirate, the bird and
+The pirate, the bird, and

-the treasure drift
+the treasure drifted

 somewhere in the South